Panama is a Perfect Plan B

 Get a Bank Account

 Part of every Plan B plan should be quick access to cash.
 If you need to move money from your country to Panama quickly, you’ll need to have a Panama bank account.
 Opening a bank account in Panama is quite simple.
-The process is even easier after obtaining your residency.
+The process is even more straightforward once you obtain your residency.

 To open an account, you will need your passport, driver’s license, and a recent bank letter of recommendation.
 You may also need to show recent tax returns to prove that you don’t owe taxes in the country you are moving from.
-A letter from your attorney stating you’re in the process of gaining residency will help too.
-You’ll also need about $1000 deposit to open the account.
-Some banks in Panama have online banking and an app in English.
+A letter from your attorney confirming you’re in the process of obtaining residency will also help.
+You’ll also need a $500 deposit to open the account.
+Some banks in Panama offer online banking and an English-language app.

-The exact requirements will vary based on the bank you choose.
-But, with all the necessary documents and a minimum deposit, you could open an account as quickly as a couple of hours.
+The exact requirements will vary by bank.
+But with all the necessary documents and a minimum deposit, you could open an account as quickly as a couple of hours.

-Panama’s official currency is the Balboa, but they have used the US dollar for over 115 years.
+Panama’s official currency is the Balboa, but the US dollar has been used for over 115 years.

 You can wire money from your bank to your Panama bank account quickly and easily.
 If you have a US bank account, you can also write a check to deposit into your Panama bank to avoid wire fees.